tornede/py_experimenter/docs/source/usage/execution.rst

 - ``created``: All parameters for the experiment are defined and the experiment is ready for execution.
 - ``running``: The experiment is currently in execution.
-- ``done``: The execution of the experiment terminated without interruption and the results are written into the database
+- ``done``: The execution of the experiment terminated without interruption and the results are written into the database.
 - ``error``: An error occurred during execution, which is also logged into the database.